-When using the GL868, since there's no antenna connector on the module, the antenna must be connected to the GL868 antenna pad (pin 34) by means of a transmission line implemented on the PCB.
+When using the Telit GL865 module, since there's no antenna connector on the module, the antenna must be connected to the GL865 through the PCB with the antenna pad (pin 34).

-In the case the antenna is not directly connected at the antenna pad of the GL868, then a PCB line is needed in order to connect with it or with its connector.
+In the case that the antenna is not directly developed on the same PCB, hence directly connected at the antenna pad of the GL865, then a PCB line is needed in order to connect with it or with its connector.